We currently have the following possible branches:

 We are starting to tag releases.
 This means you can use the tag to get the source code for a specific version.
 We are currently using the following tags:

-The parts of the SDK that can be build with the ub-tools-* branches are only the IDE components and the SDK Tools.
+The parts of the SDK that can be build with the studio-* branches are only the IDE components and the SDK Tools.
 Each component is build differently due to varying build systems.

 None of them uses the make-based build system of the platform.